claywd/asdf-kubefirst/README.md

 ## Use

-Check out the [asdf documentation](https://asdf-vm.com/#/core-manage-versions?id=install-version) for instructions on how to install and manage versions of Kubectl.
+Check out the [asdf documentation](https://asdf-vm.com/#/core-manage-versions?id=install-version) for instructions on how to install and manage versions of kubefirst.

 ## Architecture Override